 Maxim DL did not work very well with the Audine as a guide scope - when I would click back to full frame, the driver would crash.
-Further, Maxim does not seem to use real time thread because while it downloads the image via USB of any camera I have, Maxim freezes!
+Further, Maxim does not seem to use real time threading as while it downloads the image via USB of any camera I have, Maxim freezes!
 So I revived code I had for my home brewed CCD image processing, added Audine code off the web, nursed it a bit, and voila 3 days later an automatic Audine guide handler linked in with my own dome controller software.
 When ASCOM slews or pulses the scope, or when the Audine cooling temperature changes sufficiently, it automatically reacquires a target and a dark frame.
 Fire and forget, all night long!
 The Audine is a terrific and sensitive camera, I couldn't replace it with an expensive guider.

 Came time to purchase a 0.5 meter class, I settled for the 0.35 m (14") Celestron OTA.
 2 month after purchase, Celestron released the edgeHD, with 3 times wider flatter focal plane.
-No matter, I'll mostly be imaging with fastar/hyperstar with replaces the front mirror with a lens assembly for F/2 ultra fast imaging.
+No matter, I'll mostly be imaging with fastar/hyperstar which replaces the front mirror with a lens assembly for F/2 ultra fast imaging.

 Most of the previous equipment was re-used, described here.
 I designed & machined the extended head German mount (obviates flipping scopes crossing meridian).
-The 400 lbs mount is rock steady, even while touching the scopes.
+The 250 lbs mount is rock steady, even while touching the scopes.
 I reused the lower section of the previous mount as it was adequate.
 My work horse 8" newtonian serves as guide scope.
 The entire observatory is remotely controlled: see Movie.

 Mount specifications: